tamus-cyber/tamus-control-standards/docs/incident-notification/index.md

 System members must report information security incidents where the confidentiality, integrity, or availability of a major system-owned or -managed information system, or a system processing confidential information, is potentially compromised.

-System members shall notify the System Office of Cybersecurity with the required data elements, as well as any other available information, within **12 hours** of being identified by the member or the Security Operations Center (SOC).
+System members shall notify Texas A&M System Cybersecurity with the required data elements, as well as any other available information, within **12 hours** of being identified by the member or Texas A&M System Cyber Operations.

-System members determine which officials of the member institution are to be notified of an incident, but must include the following notifications within **24 hours** of being identified by the member or the Security Operations Center (SOC):
+System members determine which officials of the member institution are to be notified of an incident, but must include the following notifications within **24 hours** of being identified by the member or Texas A&M System Cyber Operations:

 1. Agency Director/University President or designee